globe icon

 income marketplace onboarding

-As soon as the offer is accepted, the platform conducts a sanity check and reviews the loan agreements, bank statements, and loan documents to see if the loans are backed by collateral.
+Upon offer acceptance, the platform performs a final verification, reviewing loan agreements, bank statements, and loan documentation to confirm that loans are properly backed by collateral.

-If all goes well, the lender is onboarded, and API integration with the company is established so that Income can mirror the performance of the listed loans directly from the lender’s loan management system.
+If all criteria are met, the lender is officially onboarded, and API integration is established, allowing Income to directly monitor the performance of listed loans from the lender’s loan management system.

-Every six months, the platform runs a completeness check and reviews the performance of the entire loan portfolio, which helps determine a new junior share.
+Every six months, Income conducts a completeness check and evaluates the performance of the entire loan portfolio.
+This periodic review helps determine adjustments to the junior share and ensures ongoing compliance.

 Junior Share & Cashflow Buffer Explained

-The Income Marketplace brands itself as the “safest” marketplace in Europe.
-The marketplace introduces additional protection mechanisms such as “junior share” and “cash flow buffer”.
+Income Marketplace positions itself as the “safest” P2P lending marketplace in Europe, implementing additional protection mechanisms such as the Junior Share and Cash Flow Buffer to enhance investor security.

 income marketplace skin in the game

-So let’s say that a lender with a €1 million loan portfolio with 10% skin in the game defaults.
+So, let’s say a lender with a €1 million loan portfolio and 10% skin in the game defaults.

 In the next step, a collection company starts the recovery process.